Firewood: North America

 Some firewood is harvested in "woodlots" managed for that purpose, but in heavily wooded areas, it is more often harvested as a byproduct of natural forests.
 Deadfall that has not started to rot is preferred, since it is already partly seasoned.
-Standing dead timber is considered better still, for it has less humid organic material on the trunk, allowing tools to stay sharper longer, as well as being both seasoned and less rotten.
-Harvesting this form of timber reduces the speed and intensity of bushfires, but it also reduces habitat for snag-nesting animals such as owls, bats, and some rodents.
+Standing dead timber is considered better still, because it has less humid organic material on the trunk, which allows collection tools to stay sharper longer, and is less likely to be rotten.
+Despite popular belief, studies have shown that harvesting this form of timber typically does not reduce the speed and intensity of bushfires.
+Such harvesting reduces the available habitat for snag-nesting animals such as owls, bats, and some rodents.

-Harvesting timber for firewood is normally carried out by hand with chainsaws.
+Harvesting timber for firewood is frequently carried out by hand with chainsaws; although hand-felling with an axe is also possible.
 Thus, longer pieces, requiring less manual labour and less chainsaw fuel, are less expensive and only limited by the size of the firebox.
 In most of the United States, the standard measure of firewood is a cord, or 128 cuft; however, firewood can also be sold by weight.
-The heating value can affect the price.
-Prices also vary considerably with the distance from woodlots and the quality of the wood.
+The wood's heating value can affect the price.
+Prices also vary considerably based upon the distance from woodlots and the quality of the wood.
 Buying and burning firewood that was cut only a short distance from its final destination helps prevent the accidental spread of invasive tree-killing insects and diseases.

 Nigeria

-Due to its affordability, firewood in Nigeria is used for various purposes, such as for the preparation of food, particularly in traditional stoves, as well as for heating, charcoal production, and cultural and religious practices.
+Due to its affordability, firewood in Nigeria is used for various purposes, which includes the preparation of food (particularly in traditional stoves), heating buildings, producing charcoal, and within various cultural and religious practices.
 Firewood is also often used in small-scale and artisanal production processes.

 Preparing

-In most parts of the world, firewood is only prepared for transport at the time it is harvested.
-Then it is moved closer to the place where it will be used as fuel and prepared (split, seasoned, etc.) there.
+In most of the world, firewood is transported near the place where it will be used as fuel and prepared there.
 The process of making charcoal from firewood can take place at the place where the firewood is harvested.

 Most firewood also requires splitting, which allows for faster seasoning by exposing more surface area.
-Today, most splitting is done with a hydraulic splitting machine, but it can also be split with a splitting maul or a wedge and sledge hammer.
-Some steel wedges have an angled blade so the mechanical advantage increases with depth.
-More unusual, and dangerous, is a tapered screw-style design that augers into the wood, splitting it, and can be powered by either a power take-off drive, a dedicated internal combustion engine, or a rugged electric pipe-threading machine, which is safer than the other power sources because the power can be shut off more easily if necessary.
+Splitting can be done with a hydraulic splitting machine or manually (using a splitting maul or a wedge and sledge hammer).
+Steel wedges have an angled blade so the mechanical advantage increases with depth.

+More unusual is a tapered screw-style design that augers into the wood, splitting it, which can be powered by a power take-off drive, a dedicated internal combustion engine, or a rugged electric pipe-threading machine.
 Another method is to use a kinetic log splitter, which uses a rack and pinion system powered by a small motor and a large flywheel used for energy storage.
+Firewood processors are also utilized in some parts of the world to process larger quantities of firewood.